Are you sitting comfortably? Then let us begin.

 “Sitting is so incredibly prevalent that we don’t even question how much we’re doing it.
 And because everyone else is doing it, it doesn’t even occur to us that it’s not OK.” – Nilofer Merchant at TED 2013

-It’s pretty crazy to see the numbers on the damage sitting does.
+It’s pretty frightening to see the numbers on the damage sitting does.

 - As soon as you start sitting, electrical activity in your muscles drops significantly and your calorie burning rate reduces to 1 calorie per minute.
-This is about a third of what it does if you’re walking.
+This is about a third of its rate while you’re walking.

 - After just 3 hours, there’s a 50% drop in your artery dilation and, as a result, a decrease in blood flow around your body.
 If you sit for 24 hours straight, the insulin in your body loses nearly 40% of its ability to uptake glucose, which increases your risk of type 2 diabetes.

-- After 2 weeks of sitting for nearly 6 hours a day, your “bad” cholesterol increases and the enzymes responsible for breaking down fat decline.
-And research shows that even exercise can’t fully undo the damage on our body.
+- After 2 weeks of sitting for around 6 hours a day, your “bad” cholesterol increases and the enzymes responsible for breaking down fat decline.
+And research shows that after than even exercise can’t fully undo the damage on our body.
 Your muscles start to atrophy and your maximum oxygen consumption drops.

 - After a year of sitting an overage of 6 hours per day, the longer term health effects start manifesting.
 You may start to experience weight gain and high cholesterol.
 You will also be losing around 1% of your bone mass every year.

-The most shocking part is that scientists estimate that if you spend 10 to 20 years sitting down for 6 hours a day, and lets face it – most of us are probably guilty of this, you may have lost up to 7 quality adjusted life years (years without medical issues or death).
+The most shocking part is that scientists estimate that if you spend 10 to 20 years sitting down for 6 hours a day, and lets face it – most of us are probably guilty of this – you may have lost up to 7 quality adjusted life years.
+In English, this is the number of years without medical issues or death.

 Its probably not a good idea to watch this video sitting down…